Aubrey Watzek Library

 The Aubrey Watzek Library is a library on the Lewis & Clark College campus, in Portland, Oregon.
+It is named after attorney and lumber baron Aubrey R. Watzek, whose papers are stored at the library.

 History

 The building was designed by Paul Thiry and completed in 1967.
 The library doubled in size during renovations completed in the mid-1990s by Hoffman Construction.

 In 2016, a copy of the 1599 Geneva Bible was rediscovered in the library's basement.

 Special collections

 Since 2001, the library has housed the literature of the Lewis and Clark Expedition collection in a special collections facility.
 The William Stafford Archive was established in the special collections in 2008.